lrspeiser/sigmagravity/SUPPLEMENTARY_INFORMATION.md

 ### SI §16.4.
 Summary

-All four Σ-Gravity gates derive from a unified decoherence principle with predictions matching observations to <15% accuracy.
-The gates are not free parameters but consequences of gravitational phase physics.
+All four Σ-Gravity gates emerge as exponentials of noise-induced decoherence rates, with noise-motivated predictions matching observations to <15% accuracy.
+The gates are not free parameters but consequences of the noise/decoherence framework.

 ### SI §16.5.
 Reproduction